 - Is well-equipped for the changing world of technology.

 - Has an appreciation for the arts.

-- Is a leader, a role model, a contributor, and an influence in the local, national, and global community.
+- Exhibits both resilience and leadership, serving as a role model, a contributor, and an influence in the local, national, and global community.

 Adopted by the Faculty, Spring 2008; Revised, Fall 2012; Revised, Fall 2022